 The First Crypto War

-So, a group of the clever lads hatched a plan in 1991: They’d write a nice little encryption program and send it around the world.
+So, a group of the clever lads and lasses hatched a plan in 1991: They’d write a nice little encryption program and send it around the world.
 An anti-nuke advocate named Philip Zimmerman drove the project but everyone involved wanted to avoid the jail sentence that would come from exporting their new program.
-They did have one trick available to them, however: the First Amendment.
+They did have one trick available to them, however, and that was the First Amendment.

-So, they took the program, called Pretty Good Privacy, or PGP, and printed it as a book.
+Then they took their program, called Pretty Good Privacy, or PGP, and printed it as a book.
 Then, since books are protected speech, they pushed copies of the book into envelopes and mailed them to friends in Europe.
-Once on the far side of the Atlantic, the books were keyed back into computers and turned back into a program… and then distributed everywhere.
+Once on the far side of the Atlantic, the books were keyed back into computers and turned back into a program… then distributed everywhere.

 Zimmerman very nearly went to jail (based upon an upload to a BBS system), but the world received strong encryption.